single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - values - values to be written.
-The type of elements in `values` must match the type of the SOMASparseNdArray.
+The type of elements in `values` must match the type of the SOMASparseNDArray.
 - [platform_config](#platform-specific-configuration) - optional storage-engine specific configuration

 ## Common Interfaces